What jobs can you get with a geography degree?

 What do people who study geography go on to do?

-They are seen as employable due to their combination of transferrable skills including problem-solving and critical thinking.
+Geography students graduate with a combination of transferrable skills including problem-solving and critical thinking.

-Some graduates go on to work as town planners, cartographers, surveyors, environmental consultants and campaigners, travel agents, emergency planners, landscape architects and meteorologists.
+Other graduates go on to work as town planners, cartographers, surveyors, environmental consultants and campaigners, travel agents, emergency planners, landscape architects and meteorologists.

 Famous people who studied geography

-Theresa May, the UK prime minister, and the Duke of Cambridge are just two famous figures who have studied geography.
+Theresa May, former UK prime minister, and the Duke of Cambridge are just two famous figures who have studied geography.
 Others include Immanuel Kant, the philosopher; Alexander von Humboldt, the naturalist and explorer; Hugh Dennis, the comedian; and television presenter Chris Tarrant.

-Top athletes have also graduated in the subject, including Michael Jordan,the basketball player; Olympic gold medal-winning rowers Sir Matthew Pinsent and James Cracknell; and former England rugby player Rob Andrew.
+Top athletes have also graduated in the subject, including Michael Jordan the basketball player; Olympic gold medal-winning rowers Sir Matthew Pinsent and James Cracknell; and former England rugby player Rob Andrew.